simonmorgenthaler/Lisk-autoVote/README.md

 # Lisk-autoVote
-Script to vote automatically positive and negative from text files with delegate names, addresses and/or public keys.
+Script to vote automatically from text files with delegate names, addresses and/or public keys.

 ## Installation
 Make sure to have installed the imported python modules time, httplib, socket, json, requests, os, yaml.